AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 # Generate reports {#generatereports}

 xAPI  reports can be generated as excel reports.
-As an Administrator, open **[!UICONTROL uicontrol Reports > Excel reports > xAPI activity report]**.
+As an Administrator, open **[!UICONTROL Reports > Excel reports > xAPI activity report]**.

 The downloaded report&nbsp;fetches all the information posted by the Learner and Administrator for any statement.